-T6: New developments within the BCA should normally be served by a regular bus service to Buntingford Town centre.
-Where existing routes do not already serve the proposed development, new development may be expected to fund an expanded service and associated infrastructure such as all-weather bus stops with seating.
+T6: Where possible, new development within the BCA should be served by a regular bus service to Buntingford Town Centre.
+Where existing routes do not already serve the proposed development, new development may be expected to contribute to an expanded service and associated infrastructure such as all-weather bus stops with seating.
 Facilities provided under this policy shall have regard to the bus strategy published by Hertfordshire County Council from time to time.